 At least three weeks before you plan to return from the Antarctic Peninsula to South America, give your northbound travel plan to the ASC administrative coordinator at Palmer Station or the MPC on the vessel.
 Identify any requirement for excess baggage or special handling of material.
 Airline and hotel bookings will be confirmed for you with the appropriate agent.
 You should also ensure that any retrograde cargo is ready for transport.
-See "Retrograde (Return) Science Cargo" in Chapter 4.
+See Chapter 4: Retrograde (Return) Science Cargo.

 A cabin onboard the research vessel Laurence M. Gould.
-Photo by Elaine Hood.
+Photo by Peter Rejcek.